Best Shoes For Sesamoiditis

 Thick, arched rubber soles on these shoes provide the feet with excellent arch support while protecting them against impact and maintaining durability.
 The soles are made of three layers, so shock is absorbed before reaching the foot, resulting in pain and discomfort.

-Gel pads situated in both the heel and forefoot provide cushioning and comfort for the heel and ball of the foot.
+Gel pads situated in both the heel and forefoot provide cushioning and comfort for the heel.
 The pads absorb shock, further protecting the feet.

 Flytefoam midsole technology in the shoes offers a strong bounce back against the ground, maximizing comfort in every step that you take.